-Consequences will depend upon the severity and number of times the student has been reprimanded or disciplined.
+Consequences for students not meeting the expected behavior by the bus driver or school district procedures: Consequences will depend upon the severity and number of times the student has been reprimanded or disciplined.

 BUS DRIVER:

 - 1. Warning to student

 - 2. Conference with student

 - 3. Assigned seat

 - 4. Call parents

 - 5. Inform Transportation Director of student's behavior